COMMERCIAL LIABILITY INSURANCE

 Proper Insurance starts with commercial liability coverage, and then we add endorsements to meet the needs of a home.
 We find this policy to be far more comprehensive.
 Because we replace your existing coverage rather than supplementing it, we can maximize your coverage.

-Our short term home insurance is second to none in the industry.
+Our short-term home insurance is second to none in the industry.
 It does not matter if you, your tenants, your family, or your guests occupy the property, they remain fully covered.
-Plus, if your property remains unoccupied for some time, you, your home, and your business remains protected.
+Plus, if your property remains unoccupied for some time, you, your home, and your business remain protected.